vincekurtz/stlpy/docs/source/benchmarks.rst

 =======================

-To add additional benchmark scenarios, simply create an object that inherits from the following ``BenchmarkScenario`` class:
+To add additional benchmark scenarios, simply create a class that inherits from the following ``BenchmarkScenario`` class:

 .. autoclass::
     pySTL.benchmarks.base.BenchmarkScenario